Labirintami/doc/docs/dataview/index.md

 ---
 sidebar_label: Overview
 title: DataView overview
+description: DHTMLX DataView is a helpful JavaScript widget for arranging similar objects in a grid view and displaying them according to a user-defined template.

 ---

 dhtmlxDataView allows rendering a collection of objects according to a specified template.
 It will help you to organize data by arranging various objects with similar properties within a common container.